XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

             - label-value
 ```

-This example only allow pods to be scheduled on nodes with a key "kubernetes.io/name" with value "ABC" or "XYZ".
-Among the nodes matching this criteria, nodes with key "label-key" and value "label-value" will be preferred.
+This example only allow pods to be scheduled on nodes with a key `kubernetes.io/name` with value "ABC" or "XYZ".
+Among the nodes matching this criteria, nodes with key `label-key` and value `label-value` will be preferred.

-The "weight" field ir ranged 1-100 and for each node matching all scheduling requirements, the kube-scheduler computes a score, as mentioned earlier.
+The `weight` field ir ranged 1-100 and for each node matching all scheduling requirements, the kube-scheduler computes a score, as mentioned earlier.
 Then adds this number to that sum to calculate the best matching node.

 ### podAffinity and podAntiaffinity